learngenomics/learngenomics.dev/docs/01-biological-foundations/03-transcription.md

 include [transcription factor binding sites](https://en.wikipedia.org/wiki/Transcription_factor) and [super-enhancers](https://en.wikipedia.org/wiki/Super-enhancer)).
-The effect of variations in non-coding DNA are not as easily interpreted as exonic variants, but frequently they are significant in disease and are discussed in the [Genomic Variation](../02-genomic-variation/index.md) section of this guide.
+The effect of variations in non-coding DNA are not as easily interpreted as exonic variants, but frequently they are significant in disease and are discussed in more detail within the [Genomic Variation](../02-genomic-variation/index.md) section of this guide.